 North Carolina Unpaid Wages Attorney

 Awaiting unpaid wages?
 The experienced attorneys at Maginnis Howard are proud to advocate for North Carolina employees.
-Our firm takes wage and hour/overtime cases throughout North Carolina, particularly when those involving groups of workers.
+Our firm takes wage and hour/overtime cases throughout North Carolina, particularly those involving groups of workers.
 Contact the firm to discuss your overtime claim today or submit a confidential new case inquiry here.